Voter Suppression in the U.S.

 A big victim of these tactics are younger people and first-time voters, who will often look at the process of voting by mail and registering in general as being too complicated.
 Many young people turn in their ballots late, when they must be turned in by 5p.m. on election day here in Florida.

-A huge thank you to Professor Shino for this enlightening interview.
-She provided Spinnaker with many insightful sources, that I have already linked in the article, and a great interactive map from The Guardian, which gives insight into each state’s Voter Suppression Laws.
+Shino provided Spinnaker with many insightful sources, that have already been linked in the article, and a great interactive map from The Guardian, which gives insight into each state’s Voter Suppression Laws.
 She also gave a copy of a great piece on mail-in ballots she co-wrote for The Washington Post.
-Both myself and Professor Shino highly recommend you check all of these great sources.

 Knowledge is key, as is making sure you are already registered to vote.
 Professor Shino couldn’t be more clear with her call-to-action.
 You should get registered and vote, whether it be by mail or in person.
 And even then, you should take the steps and time to learn what restrictions there are in your state, so that your vote has the highest possible chance of getting counted.